By Sukanya Roy, Associate Director, Zinnov; Richa Kejriwal, Zinnov

 Levers of Success for a Center of Excellence

-There are 10 key levers that organizations need to incorporate to build a successful CoE.
+There are 10 key levers that organizations need to incorporate in their CoE strategy while creating a Center of Excellence.

 1. Strategic Alignment and Well-defined Vision

 It’s crucial for CoEs to define their areas of focus.
 Just as the Macintosh team set its eyes on building an easy-to-use computer, every CoE must have a well-defined vision for itself.
-The CoE must drive a mandate that is core to the organization’s strategy and long-term vision.
+While setting up a Center of Excellence, one must ensure that the CoE drives a mandate that is core to the organization’s strategy and long-term vision.
 This is critical for any CoE to continue to be relevant and impactful for an organization.

 2. Competence and Talent